 Interviewer bias definition

 In short, interviewer bias is a situation where the recruiter makes a judgment about candidates based not on their skills and abilities, but on irrelevant personal impressions that cloud the recruiter’s judgment.
-All people use unknowingly use mental shortcuts, that’s why interviewer bias is in most cases unintentional and unconscious.
+All people use unknowingly use mental shortcuts, that’s why interview bias is in most cases unintentional and unconscious.
 There are also different types of bias and it’s crucial to know them in order to learn how to avoid them.

 Interviews are an inevitable part of professional life, but they’re also social exchanges between people, commonly in the form of a casual conversation.
 It means there is a huge room for social factors, that can, unfortunately, negatively influence the final decision whether to hire someone or not.
 Humans regularly rely on mental shortcuts that help us make decisions fast, without too much effort, and to help us concentrate on the most critical factors while ignoring others.
-Unfortunately, it often results in interviewer bias, which can influence the outcome of a candidate’s evaluation.
+Unfortunately, it often results in interview bias, which can influence the outcome of a candidate’s evaluation.
 This influence is usually negative, but can also be positive.
 Both cases are harmful to the organization.

-Types of interviewer bias
+Types of interview bias

 1. Nonverbal bias